 I started the actual writing about twelve years ago.
 The first book took about two years, but you’re never really done with a book until someone takes it out of your hands.

 Your main character, Anne, is 60.
-What is the purpose of her being that age?
+What is the purpose of her being this age?

-I’m “a woman of a certain age.”
+I’m a woman “of a certain age.”
 I was born in 1941.
 I like to read, but I got tired of reading about 25-year-old women.
 It was as if life, romance, and love just stop at age 30 or 35.
 But I know many women my age who are doing interesting things, including falling in love.
 An older heroine seemed like a natural.
-And, bonus, she could tell younger women that life doesn’t stop at 40 or 50.

 When and why did you become interested in Inuit culture?

 I have a master’s degree in cultural anthropology.
 I’ve always been interested in other cultures, especially those of people who live in marginal environments.
-My favorite anthropology book is Never in Anger by Jean L. Briggs.
+My favorite book is Never in Anger by Jean L. Briggs, which I found in the library when I was in high school.
 Briggs lived with the Inuit for a year and wrote about a man somewhat like Jack.
 I spent years thinking about what it would be like for someone caught between two cultures, as he is, not really fitting well in either.

-You’ve written book reviews, a memoir, a cookbook, trivia books, and several novels.
+You have written book reviews, a memoir, a cookbook, two history books, and five novels.
 What drives you to write?